TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Install.rst

 TYPO3 can either connect to an existing empty database or create a new one.

 The list of databases available is dependent on which database drivers are installed on the host.

-For example, if an instance of TYPO3 is intended to be used with a MySQL/MariaDB database then the PHP extension "pdo_mysql" is required.
+For example, if an instance of TYPO3 is intended to be used with a MySQL database then the PHP extension `pdo_mysql` is required.
 Once it is installed, :guilabel:`MySQL Database` will be available as an option.

 ..  include:: ../Images/AutomaticScreenshots/QuickInstall/Step3ChooseDb.rst.txt